polca/premise/README.md

 Transformations
 ---------------

-More specifically, **rmnd-lca** will apply a series of transformation functions to ecoinvent.
+More specifically, **premise** will apply a series of transformation functions to ecoinvent.

 In the latest version (0.1.7), the following transformation functions are available: